modelbricks/modelbricks.github.io/pages/MB_PKAactivation.md

 ### Description
 This second ModelBrick was build based on the Curated Model (NAME OF MODEL).
-This Brick describes the activation of PKA upon the formation of cAMP provided in ModelBrick2.
+This Brick describes the activation of PKA upon the formation of cAMP provided in <a href="http://modelbricks.org/MB_cAMPproduction/">ModelBrick1: cAMP production">  ModelBrick1 </a>

 ### Images
  <table>